asvela/keyoscacquire/keyoscacquire/README.md

 ### Scripts in ./scripts

-These can be ran as command line scripts from the folder with `python [script].py`.
-Optional arguments  for filename and acquisition mode can be used, such as `python [script].py "otherFileName"`, or `python [script].py "otherFileName" "AVER8"`.
+These can be ran as command line scripts from the folder with `$ python [script].py`.
+Optional arguments for filename and acquisition mode can be used, such as `$ python [script].py "otherFileName"`, or `$ python [script].py "otherFileName" "AVER8"`.
 Note, no flag specifiers are needed (or allowed) and the sequence of arguments is fixed.